aslanshaken/KZImmigrantGuide/README.md

 - _Let a user post jobs, get hired, and post houses for rent._
 - _Users have access to create,edit and delete their posts._
 - _Platform provides free resources to search for a job, find people to hire and search for houses._
+- _Create database on localstorage,_
+- _Create Schema for full CRUD,._

 <br>